 Eritrean authorities have never accounted for the whereabouts, health, or legal status of Seyoum and the others.
-In 2007, CPJ confirmed that least one of the journalists arrested in 2001, Fesshaye “Joshua” Yohannes, had died in secret detention.
+In 2007, CPJ confirmed that at least one of the journalists arrested in 2001, Fesshaye “Joshua” Yohannes, had died in secret detention.
 CPJ has been unable to confirm reports that others also perished in custody.
 CPJ continues to list the journalists on the prison census as a means of holding the government accountable for their fates.

 The journalists’ papers had reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
 A dozen top reformist officials, whose pro-democracy statements had been relayed by the independent newspapers, were also arrested.

 Authorities initially detained the journalists at a police station in the capital, Asmara, where they began a hunger strike on March 31, 2002, and smuggled a message out of jail demanding due process.
 The government responded by transferring them to secret locations without bringing them before a court or publicly registering charges.
 Several people familiar with the situation told CPJ that the journalists were confined at the Eiraeiro prison camp or at a military prison, Adi Abeito, based in Asmara.